wesnoth/wesnoth/projectfiles/Xcode/README.md

  * Now copy dmg template from `/PATH/TO/PROJECT/packaging/macOS/Wesnoth_dmg_packaging_template.dmg`
  * Convert this template to the R/W image using `hdiutil convert /PATH/TO/TEMPLATE.dmg -format UDRW -o /PATH/TO/NEW/RW_IMAGE.dmg` and mount it.
  * Copy new wesnoth package using `cp -R /PATH/TO/THE/EXPORTED/PACKAGE.app "/Volumes/The Battle for Wesnoth/The Battle for Wesnoth.app"`.
- * Unmount R/W image and convert it to final ro image using `hdiutil convert /PATH/TO/RW_IMAGE.dmg -format UDBZ -o /PATH/TO/NEW/IMAGE.dmg` command.
+ * Unmount R/W image and convert it to final ro image using `hdiutil convert /PATH/TO/RW_IMAGE.dmg -format ULFO -o /PATH/TO/NEW/IMAGE.dmg` command.
  * Rename disk image to match new release version.
 Example: `Wesnoth_1.15.2.dmg`
  * Sign newly created ro image using `codesign -s "Developer ID Application: Wesnoth, Inc (N5CYW96P9T)" /PATH/TO/NEW/IMAGE.dmg`.
 (You must have Wesnoth's signing certificate.)
  * Verify that you signed `.dmg` properly using `spctl -a -t open --context context:primary-signature -v /PATH/TO/NEW/IMAGE.dmg`.